Hsgngr/Advanced-Computer-Science/README.md

 ### Prerequisites

-If you want to use android emulator, You should install Android Studio and set up a virtual device.
+* If you run this project on an android emulator, You should install Android Studio and set up a virtual device.

-If you are going to use it with your device, you need to install expo app to your physical devices.
+* If you run on your own device, you need to install expo app to your physical device.

 ```
 npm install expo-cli